istevenful/Fragmented-Memories/README.md

 ## Audio

-Audio was setup in a zone system.
+Travis: Audio was setup in a zone system.
 When inside the zone, audio would fade in or out using lerp.
 The zones were placed in a way to enhance player experience for when other sounds would need to be heard such as leaves crunching or when silence was used to build tension. https://github.com/istevenful/Fragmented-Memories/blob/25df54de461d46f4cc5bc36c5a9c3ca9c02af4c9/Fragmented%20Memories/Assets/Scripts/StoryText/AudioTrigger.cs#L37

 * Audio was obtained from the following sources: https://www.salamisound.com/info1